 As discussed above, PPL Electric expects to use internal staff, CSPs, trade allies and other market partners to promote and deliver programs.
 PPL Electric's service territory is home to a robust contractor, equipment installer and service contractor base, which is expected to be further supported and stimulated through the influx of ARRA funds directed to 'green job development' in the state.
-To further support this contractor and trade ally base, PPL Electric has included provisions and funding in its Plan for contractor recruitment, outreach and training.
-PPL Electric will solicit customer and contractor feedback and conduct market research as part of its process evaluation to determine where gaps in contractor resources may exist and will develop a plan around training and recruitment targeted to these specific areas as needed.
+To further support this contractor and trade ally base, PPL Electric has included provisions and funding in its Plan for contractor feedback and conduct market research as part of its process evaluation to determine where gaps in contractor resources may exist and will develop a plan around training and recruitment targeted to these specific areas as needed.

 In addition to these external workforce development activities, PPL Electric anticipates hiring approximately 20 new internal staff to support delivery of the EE&C programs.
 The Company has developed a staffing plan that outlines internal staffing resources needed during the current program planning and development stage and during the implementation and maintenance phases.
 PPL Electric examined the staffing and project delivery structures used by other utilities with active energy-efficiency programs and reviewed its own program development plans and expected program delivery needs to create a staffing plan to support its program planning and implementation needs during the Plan period.
 The Company anticipates that a Customer Programs Specialist will oversee each of its programs and will be supported by additional administrative and marketing staff.
 Individual Customer Programs Specialists may not be dedicated to a single program, however, particularly where turnkey CSPs will be utilized.
-PPL Electric will evaluate work loads and staffing needs as its programs become operational.
-In all cases, one individual will be the lead for each program and will be directly accountable for program results.
+PPL Electric will evaluate work loads and staffing needs as its program and will be directly accountable for program results.